-How Many Religions in the World
+How Many Religions Exist in the World

 World Population by Religion

-Below is each religion's total world population:
+Below is each religion's total estimated population for 2020:

 - Christianity - 2.38 billion